Connect with us

 LG-C6-77-inch-CES-2026

 LG is differentiating the models with an “H” at the end for the ones that include the Tandem RGB OLED panel.
-Screens sizes of the C series include 42-inch, 48-inch, 55-inch and 65-inch in the C6 series and 77-inch and 83-inch in the C6H series.
-All models in the C Series get the latest Alpha 11, Gen 3 processor (same one in the G6 and W6) for improved upconversion and handling of low bandwidth streaming content.
-It also boosts the performance of the WebOS operating system (now at version 26), so navigating through settings and content should be a more seamless and responsive experience.
+Screens sizes of the C series are expected to include 42-inch, 48-inch, 55-inch and 65-inch in the C6 series and 77-inch and 83-inch in the C6H series.
+These details may change as the TV makes it into production.
+All models in the C Series get the latest Alpha 11, Gen 3 processor (same one in the G6 and W6) for improved video upconversion and better handling of low bandwidth streaming content.
+The new processor also boosts the performance of the WebOS operating system (now at WebOS version 26), so navigating through settings and content should be a more seamless and responsive experience.

 Advertisement.
 Scroll to continue reading.